 I’ve been doing more research on sustainability and it has really opened my eyes.
-I find when you think you are doing really well, suddenly you find a hundred more things that are harmful to the planet that you are still doing.
+I find when you think you are doing really well, suddenly you find a hundred more things that are harmful to the planet that you are still doing, like not using Reusable Cotton Pads.

 But I believe that bettering yourself is a process, one I’m still learning as are most other people. things you have been doing for years, you suddenly realise really isn’t good for our environment, I had one of these Oh S**T moments when I was using my Waitrose Pure Micellar Water ( Review Here) feeling all smug that I had found a product that I liked that didn’t contain any nasties, then I realised as I chucked the cotton pad in the bin… I had used 3.
 It hit me that I use a lot of cotton pads and unless they are 100% organic ( mine were not and I bet yours aren’t either) they are not brilliant for the environment.